Orchestration

 Sortie uses two retry strategies because there are two fundamentally different failure scenarios.

 Continuation retry handles the case where the agent finished its work normally, but the issue is still in an active tracker state.
 Maybe the agent made a partial fix and needs another session.
 Maybe it finished but nobody transitioned the ticket yet.
-Continuation retry uses a fixed 1-second delay — it's not really backing off, it's checking again almost immediately.
+Continuation retry uses a fixed 1-second delay β it’s not really backing off, it’s checking again almost immediately.
 This is not an error recovery mechanism.
-It's the normal multi-session workflow: agent exits, orchestrator re-checks, and either dispatches again or releases the claim.
+It’s the normal multi-session workflow: agent exits, orchestrator re-checks, and either dispatches again or releases the claim.

 Error retry handles crashes, timeouts, and failures.
-The formula is min(10s × 2^(attempt-1), max_retry_backoff_ms): attempt 1 waits 10 seconds, attempt 2 waits 20, attempt 3 waits 40, doubling up to the configured cap (5 minutes by default).
-Exponential backoff exists because transient failures — API rate limits, network blips, temporary resource exhaustion — often resolve themselves if you wait.
+The formula is min(10s Γ 2^(attempt-1), max_retry_backoff_ms): attempt 1 waits 10 seconds, attempt 2 waits 20, attempt 3 waits 40, doubling up to the configured cap (5 minutes by default).
+Exponential backoff exists because transient failures β API rate limits, network blips, temporary resource exhaustion β often resolve themselves if you wait.
 Hammering the retry immediately makes the problem worse, especially for rate-limited APIs where aggressive retrying extends the throttling window.

 Some errors stop retries immediately: agent binary not found, invalid workspace path, tracker authentication failure.
 These are non-retryable because they require operator intervention.
 No amount of waiting will make a missing binary appear.